-The funds would remain in the endowment fund until they gained enough value to begin to payout; or, the donor and the SON would change the fund authority to make it an expendable fund; or friends and family members of the donor may wish to contribute to the endowment fund to complete it; or it could be completed as part of a bequest.
+The funds would remain in the endowment fund until they have gained enough value to begin to payout; or the donor and the SON would change the fund authority to make it an expendable fund; or friends and family members of the donor may wish to contribute to the endowment fund to complete it; or it could be completed as part of a bequest.

 Creative, Non-traditional Approaches to Funding an Endowment

 A named endowment fund can be established by making a five to seven year pledge with a gift of $5,000 per year until the pledge is completed.
-An individual, couple, family members and group of friends can establish and contribute toward an endowment fund.
-A powerful approach might be to organize a group of SON friends who meet socially on a regular basis—donating smaller amounts of money on the occasion of each “round robin” dinner at members’ homes.
+An individual, couple, family members and a group of friends can establish and contribute toward an endowment fund.
+A powerful approach might be to organize a group of SON friends who meet socially on a regular basis–donating smaller amounts of money on the occasion of each “round robin” dinner at members’ homes.
 You can even turn an annual “girls weekend out” into something that revitalizes you AND does good for someone else if a group wants to donate regularly to a fund.

 Classes have established endowment funds in honor of a classmate who has died.
 Families have established endowment funds in honor of a mother who was an early graduate of the school (What do you buy an active senior who is downsizing their home?).
 Husbands have honored wives with a named fund.
 Families could request donations to the fund on the occasion of a special anniversary (in lieu of gifts).
 Couples have honored faculty members and the dean with named funds.
 All make a pledged commitment to contribute until the endowment is funded.

 Others have combined their personal gifts with matching gifts from their employers to fund an endowment–the fund can be fully funded in half to one-third the time!
 Some have created an expendable fund that will begin paying out immediately, while they simultaneously fund an endowment that will start paying out when the expendable fund is retired.